Last updated on April 9th, 2022

 2 cookies = 15 gms of carbs or 1 serving

-A diabetic person should always say good-bye to cookies, sweets as they are high in calories.
-He or she can take one or two cookies that too sugar-free before or after their meals.
+A diabetic person should always say goodbye to cookies and sweets as they are high in calories.
+He or she can take one or two cookies that are sugar-free before or after their meals.

 Importance of Carb Counting in People With Type 2 Diabetes

-• A study was conducted in type 2 diabetic patients who consumed a high protein; high fiber diet.
+- A study conducted by the National Institute of Health(NIH) says type 2 diabetic patients who consumed a high protein; high fiber diet registered control in their sugar levels than those who don’t.
 It was found that there was a 29% decrease in their fasting blood glucose levels, on average.

-• Another 12-month research study was conducted on 259 people with type 2 diabetes, who had a Mediterranean diet.
+- Another research study by NIH was conducted on 259 people with type 2 diabetes who had a Mediterranean diet.
 This diet offered 35% or fewer calories from carbs.
-A significant decrease in HbA1c was seen that ranged from 8.3% to 6.3%.
+A significant decrease in HbA1c was seen, ranging from 8.3% to 6.3%.

 Thus, there are a lot of studies that depict that restricting carbs benefits diabetics to a major extent.
 The lower their carb consumption is, the higher is the effect on their blood glucose levels and other health markers.